AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 #### Modified Hooke's Law equation
 As mentioned before on the report, we used Hooke's Law for spring in order to obtain the optimal spring constant.
 $$F = kx$$
-The inconvenient of Hooke's Law was that we were not able to design for an specific spring strength and length because it is in term of the compression length x.
+The inconvenient of Hooke's Law was that we were not able to design for an specific spring constant and length because it is in term of the compression length x.
 We defined k’ as a new intrinsic material property that depends on the spring constant and length.
 Thus, we implemented into the Hooke's Law:

 $$k' = kL$$